Matter Around Us Online Test 7th Science Lesson 3 Questions in English

 -

-In chemistry we usually understand atomicity to imply the total number of atoms present in one molecule of an element, compound or a substance.
-Incorrect
+47. In chemistry we usually understand what to imply the total number of atoms present in one molecule of an element, compound or a substance?

 In chemistry we usually understand atomicity to imply the total number of atoms present in one molecule of an element, compound or a substance.